Do you know what is the best time to visit Bayonne, the French chocolate capital?

 – a gourmet all-chocolate lunch on Sundays.

 The closest airport is in Biarritz where you can find some busses to Bayonne centre.
-Depending on where you come from, I recommend you to use my favourite airline company, Qatar Airways, or the Skyscanner's widget below to find the best deals.
+Depending on where you come from, I recommend you to use my favourite airline company, Qatar Airways, or the Skyscanner’s search to find the best deals.

 Bayonne railway station.